Unboxed-Software/solana-course/content/oracles.md

 The BTC_USD feed has Min Update Delay = 6 seconds.
 This means that the price of BTC is only updated at a minimum of every 6 seconds on this feed.
 This is probably fine for most use cases, but if you wanted to use this feed for something latency sensitive, it’s probably not a good choice.

 It’s also worthwhile to audit a feed's sources in the Jobs section of the oracle explorer.
 Since the value that is persisted onchain is the weighted median result the oracles pull from each source, the sources directly influence what is stored in the feed.
-Check for shady links and potentially run the API's yourself for a time to gain confidence in them.
+Check for shady links and potentially run the APIs yourself for a time to gain confidence in them.

 Once you have found a feed that fits your needs, you still need to make sure you're using the feed appropriately.
 For example, you should still implement necessary security checks on the account passed into your instruction.
 Any account can be passed into your program's instructions, so you should verify it’s the account you expect it to be.